josealexandre/marketplace-api/README.md

 -   express-validation (middleware that uses Joi to validate requests)
 -   Youch (error formatter for development)
 -   express-async-handler (to throw exceptions ocurring in async controllers to the exception handler)
+-   dotenv (loads environment variables from .env file to process.env)

 Development